-Bourbon is America's native whiskey and it is a tightly regulated product that must be produced in the United States and has a few distinct characteristics.
-By far, bourbon is the most popular style of American whiskey and is in the top world rankings right alongside Scotch.
+Bourbon whiskey is America's native spirit.
+It's a tightly regulated product that must be produced in the United States and has a few distinct characteristics.
+By far, bourbon is the most popular style of American whiskey and it's among the best-loved styles of whiskey worldwide.

 Distillation and Proof

 Traditionally, bourbon is double distilled to ensure smoothness and quality, though that's not a requirement.
 Bourbon cannot, however, be distilled to more than 160 proof (80 percent alcohol by volume, or ABV) initially.

-It must go into the barrel at no more than 125 proof (62.6% ABV), so if the distillate is higher than that, it must be diluted with water prior to being put in a barrel.
-At bottling, bourbon may not be bottled at lower than 80 proof (40% ABV).
+Bourbon must go into the barrel at no more than 125 proof (62.5 percent ABV).
+If the distillate is higher than that, it must be diluted with water before it goes into a barrel.

 By law, no flavorings or color additives may be added to bourbon.
 Bourbon's general flavor profile can be characterized as having big vanilla, oak, and caramel notes.
 This makes it a perfect whiskey for mixing into cocktails as well as enjoying straight or on the rocks.

-Bourbon is a popular base for many classic and modern cocktails and it can be used in almost any cocktail that does not call for a specific style of whiskey.
-As an introduction to it, you might want to begin with these favorites.
+Bourbon is a popular foundation for many classic and modern cocktails.
+It's so versatile that you will enjoy it in almost any drink recipe that does not call for a specific style of whiskey.